tim50687/What_I_Learned/html_css/htmlBasic.md

 - `div` - division element.
 This container will `fill up the width of the page` because it's a `Block-Level Element` - always start on a new line and fillup the entire available space.
 But we can use CSS to change its width.

 -  `span` - span element.
 In a paragraph we can wrap the text with `span`.
 It's an `Inline Element`, which mean it's not gonna take up entire width.

+  - The <span> HTML element is a generic inline container for phrasing content, which does not inherently represent anything.
+It can be used to group elements for styling purposes (using the class or id attributes), or because they share attribute values, such as lang.

 ### Semantic elements